Bennykillua/Getting-started-in-Technical-Writing/README.md

 - [Learning markdown](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Learning%20Markdown.md)

-### Contributing to open source as a technical writer
+### Contributing to publications and open source as a technical writer

-Learn more by taking a look at this [file](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contributing%20to%20open%20source%20as%20a%20technical%20writer.md)
+Learn more by taking a look at this [file](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/edit/main/Contributing%20to%20open%20source%20as%20a%20technical%20writer.md)

 ### Getting paid